The most incorruptible hunters of the poachers – Big Life Foundation’s tracker dog unit in the Amboseli Ecosystem

 Adopt one of the sniffer dogs for EUR 50/year.
 Please choose Bonnie or Clyde (the Bloodhounds).
 You will receive an exclusive photo of your protégé as well as regular information sent by email.

-The tracker dog Didi died due to kidney failure in July 2019.
-The shepherd was brought in 2010 by Big Life co-founder Richard Bonham from a shelter in Kenya.
+The female shepherd died due to kidney failure in July 2019.
+Didi was brought in 2010 by Big Life co-founder Richard Bonham from a shelter in Kenya.
 Didi's extraordinary nose and her talent for listening in the classroom predestined her to become a tracker dog in the fight against poaching.
 Didi was considered a heroine, and her mere presence became a strong deterrent for potential poachers.
 Perhaps her most important achievement was the more than 15 km of tracking leading to the arrest of two suspects who had killed five elephants in Tsavo West National Park.
 Didi also tracked and found countless numbers of children lost in the wilderness.
 So she was a heroin to members of the local communities, too.
 Didi left a big pawprint in the Amboseli.
 She will be missed very much.

-Read the obituary by Big Life:
+Read the obituary by Big Life, July 2019:

 REFERENCES AND RELATED LINKS

 Man's best friend plays a vital role in the war against poaching:

 Videoclip “Kenya’s tracker dogs – Saving the elephants” (Michael Deffert):

 Videoclip shows the daily training of the tracker dogs in the Amboseli – a movie by FFE: